isographlabs/isograph/README.md

 ### How does Isograph fetch data?

-At the root of each page, you will define an entrypoint with `isoFetch`.
+At the root of each page, you will define an entrypoint with `iso`.
 Isograph's compiler finds and processes all the entrypoints in your codebase, and will generate the appropriate GraphQL query.

-So, if the compiler encounters `` isoFetch`Query.user_list_page`; ``, it would generate a query that would fetch all the server fields needed for the `Query.user_list_page` resolver and all of the resolvers that it references.
+So, if the compiler encounters `` iso`entrypoint Query.user_list_page`; ``, it would generate a query that would fetch all the server fields needed for the `Query.user_list_page` resolver and all of the resolvers that it references.
 Then, when the user navigates to the user list page, that query would be executed.

 For example, the data might be fetched during render as follows: